nlivaic/SparkRoseDigital.Template/source/readme.md

 - API
 - Worker service
-- Empty PostgreSQL database.
+- Empty Sql Server database.
 - Azure Service bus with several topics, subscriptions and queues.
+- nginx reverse proxy
+- Smtp fake email server
+- Seq log management service

 Now it is time to create some tables in the database.
 From the root of your solution, first run `.\create_migration.ps1 '' '0001_Initial'` and then `./migrate.ps1`.
-Now you have to go to the PgAdmin and register your database server there.
-It is accessible on localhost, port 5432, with the password you set in your `.env` file.
+Now you have to go to the SSMS and register your database server there.
+It is accessible on localhost, port 1433, with the username and password you set in your `.env` file under `DB_USER` and `DB_PASSWORD`.

 # Additional Stuff